qusaiqeisi/reading-notes/README.md

 ***hello i'm qusai and i am electrical engineer graduat in 2015 . and company owner for 3 years . and now iam looking for new thing to learin about it***

+**in last reading we have a done tow topic each of them Discussed your maind skill and your tech skill**

 | name | Description |
 | --- | --- |
 | read01.md |read about growth mainset |